Canon 1Ds Mark III vs SX540

 |13.||Canon 1D X||Y||mono / -||Y||-||mini||2.0||-||-||-|

 It is notable that the 1Ds Mark III has a hotshoe, while the SX540 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the SX540) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX540 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Both the 1Ds Mark III and the SX540 have been discontinued, but can regularly be found used on ebay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the SX540 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.